Itsdenty/Binance-Masterclass-Charity-Funding/README.md

 * User can check his vote history
 * User can create fund account
 * User can vote a fund account for activation
-* User can donate for a token account
+* User can donate to a token account

 ## Available APIs
 <table>